HonakiLisan2048/HonakiLisan2048/README.md

 - For me at least,It's true(I'm sorry to my weak learning skills).
 - 💞️ I’m looking to collaborate on some game studios,It'll be perfect if it's becoming true.
 - 📫 Contact me at windamiya1555@gmail.com or 1591649017@qq.com.
 I'm wating for you at Chengdu StarGazers!(It's also the name of my studio)
-- For introduction,Lu Tongfei(Hikari Kirisame)is my captain.
-And we have 4 workmates besides us.
+- For introduction,Lu Tongfei(also "Hikari Kirisame")is my captain.
+And 4 workmates beside us.
-- (So what's my name?
-Kirisame Tairitsu?
-You're right lol.)